 Consider This Example

 Let’s examine the Writing Sample from the June 2007 LSAT for a detailed look at exactly how this plays out.
-Go to the link and review the sample, which is about BLZ Stores.

-Here the two choices are particularly opaque: neither seems to clearly accomplish either goal.
+Here the two paths forward are particularly opaque: neither seems to clearly accomplish either goal.
 Still, you can expect to assign each option to an objective, and that provides a starting point.
-What are our objectives, and which plan better serves each?
+So let’s reconsider our objectives relative to the “national plan” and “regional plan”:

 - Increase profits, meaning we need a way to generate income and hopefully as quickly as possible.
-Although the “national plan” mentions profits, it is also a costly and seemingly high-risk move in the short-term.
+Although the “national plan” mentions profits, it is also a costly and seemingly high-risk move in the short term.
 From a profit objective, it seems more prudent to pursue the “regional plan” where BLZ avoids serious debt by using its cash reserves to increase the size and number of its stores and quickly raise prices.
 Basically, this option requires little change in terms of infrastructure.
 Thus, it allows for some potentially speedy results, as previously observed in a trial store.
 It doesn’t offer much in the way of long-term growth/stability, however.
 It only applies to the stores in the company’s home region where we’re told competition is increasing.
 In a sense, this is a much more incremental, small-scale change than the alternative.
 But, with the potential to produce modest but fast financial gains.

 Two things about those bullets.
 First, I’ve tried to categorize the two plans according to their likelihood of satisfying the criteria provided.
 Generally, it’s much more black and white to see which plan serves which objective.
 This particular Sample is annoyingly unclear.
 I also explained my reasoning for why I paired them as I did and mentioned the downsides of each.
-That’s roughly how you should begin the planning phase of your essay.
+That’s roughly how you should embark on the planning phase of your essay.
 Consider how to partner a choice with the criteria it most satisfies and why.
 Simultaneously determine the ways in which it falls short of perfection.
 Second, I wouldn’t actually write that all out on the real thing, at least not as I did here.
 I listed it merely to demonstrate the thought process behind the assignments I’ve chosen.

-Now you can easily catalog the advantages and disadvantages of the two plans according to the criteria on offer.
+Now you can easily list the advantages and disadvantages of the two plans according to the criteria on offer.
 So if I were to then fill in each of those quadrants, it would appear as…

 At this point, the only thing left to do before I get to writing is to pick a side.
 Again, there’s no right or wrong answer.
 Choose whichever option you feel you’re better able to defend based on the points you’ve just sketched out.
 Whichever happens to appeal to you or that you believe has more attractive pros and/or less detrimental cons.